rust-lang/reference/src/crates-and-source-files.md

 intervening [comments] or [whitespace].
 If this restriction fails, then it is not treated as a shebang, but instead as the start of an attribute.

+## Size limitation
+Source files must be less than 4 GiB in size (4294967295 bytes at most).

 ## Preludes and `no_std`

 This section has been moved to the [Preludes chapter](names/preludes.md).